googleinterns/static-analyzer/readme.txt

     This software is a tool that integrates static analyzers together to scan provided src code and generate a general report based on the findings of the analyzers.
 The analyzers can potentially support different languages and different policies, enabling this tool to provide wide and deep scans across a repository with very little effort from the end user

+Prerequisites:
+     Python3, pip, and java

 Installation:
     The user first needs to download this repository.
-    Python3, pip, and java are required dependecies
-    At this point the user should be ready to go
+    At this point the user should be ready to go; The binary in located in the bin directory

-    The tool automatically installs the static analyzer dependecies (th estatic analyzers used in this tool).
+    The tool automatically installs the static analyzer dependencies (the static analyzers used in this tool).
 Here is a list of the current installations
         SonarQube
             sonarqube static analyzer (version 4.4.0.2170) https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/sonar-scanner-cli-4.4.0.2170-linux.zip
             sonarqube server which the analyzer depends on (version 8.4.1.35646) https://binaries.sonarsource.com/Distribution/sonarqube/sonarqube-8.4.1.35646.zip